caelcs/proto-1/README.md

 # proto-1

-Prototype to test inter connectivity and high availability between two apps using kafka.
+Prototype to test high availability between two apps using kafka.
 Also to see how to scale up when there is high concurrency of requests.

-To accomplish this there are two application, producer and consumer, producer will create messages and send it to kafka and on the other end the consumer app will start dequeuing messages.
+To accomplish this there are two application, producer and consumer, producer will create messages by batches and send it to kafka and on the other end the consumer app will start dequeuing messages.
 The project nft will execute stress tests and have scenarios to scale up the consumers and see what is the effect on the metrics.